mfornos/awesome-microservices/README.md

 - [Microserver](https://github.com/aol/micro-server) - Java 8 native, zero configuration, standards based, battle hardened library to run Java REST microservices.
 - [Orbit](http://orbit.bioware.com/) - Modern framework for JVM languages that makes it easier to build and maintain distributed and scalable online services.
 - [Vert.X](http://vertx.io/) - Toolkit for building reactive applications on the JVM.
-- [Service Fabric I/O](http://servicefabric.io/) is a framework through which a set of distributed microservices are connected in such as way that they resemble a fabric when viewed collectively.
+- [Service Fabric I/O](http://servicefabric.io/) is a framework through which a set of distributed microservices are connected in such as way that they resemble a fabric when viewed collectively with a Fault-tolerant decentralized peer-to-peer based cluster membership service and no single point of failure.

 ## Service Toolkits

 ### JVM